Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Error analysis of mcGP emulator

 \section{Error analysis of mcGP emulator}

 The error analysis is crucial for understanding the uncertainty of the emulator.
-By the triangle inequality, the norm of the difference between the posterior mean $\hat{u}_N(\mathbf{s},\mathbf{x})$ and true solution can be decomposed into \textit{simulation} and \textit{emulation} components:
+By the triangle inequality, the norm of the difference between the posterior predictive mean $\hat{u}_N(\mathbf{s};\mathbf{x})$ and true solution can be decomposed into \textit{evaluation} and \textit{emulation} components: